erold-dev/.github/profile/README.md

 ## About

-Erold is developed by [Yet Technologies](https://yet.lu), a European enterprise software company based in Luxembourg.
-We specialize in AI solutions and developer tools.
+Erold is developed by [Yet Technologies](https://yet.lu), a European enterprise software company based in Luxembourg specializing in AI solutions and developer tools.

 ## Links